JaKooLit/HyprLanD/README.md

 ## ✨ Manual Installation and Notes:
-### you can copy, create, change, however, would appreciate if you have have a better solution / changes so we will all improve :)
+# you can copy, create, change, however, would appreciate to submit like a pull request or issues if you have a better solution / changes so we will all improve :)

 These configs are used in my Laptop and Desktop.
 Please note, Only provided are configs.
 Any Hyprland-related issues to be reported on Hyprland Github